raspberrypilearning/getting-started-web-dev/en/step_4.md

 ## Create your first web page

+In order to prepare for facilitating this path you can have a go at creating your own webpage.
 The [Intro to Web](https://projects.raspberrypi.org/en/pathways/web-intro) uses the Trinket online editor so there is no software to install.

 **Tip:** If you will be using Trinket in a school, library or other place that has internet filtering then check you are able to access Trinket.
 See the [Trinket FAQ](https://trinket.io/faq){:target="_blank"} for more information.